zettajs/zetta-led-edison-driver/README.md

-# LED Device for BeagleBone Bonescript
+# LED Device for Intel Edison

-This is a LED device for use in the Zetta platform on Beaglebone
+This is a LED device for use in the Zetta platform on Edison

 ##Install

-`npm install zetta-led-bonescript-driver`
+`npm install zetta-led-edison-driver`

 ##Usage